Jonathan2251/lbd/_sources/doc.txt

 ~~~~~~~~~~~~~~~~~~~~~

 Since llvm have a new release version about every 6 months and every name of
-file, function, class, variable, ..., etc, can be changed, the Cpu0 document
+file, function, class, variable, ..., etc, may be changed, the Cpu0 document
-maintains is an effort because it adds the code step by step, chapter by chapter.
+maintains is an effort because it adds the code chapter by chapter.
-In order to make the document as correct and easy to maintain.
+In order to make the document as correct and easily maintain.
 I use the
 ":start-after:" and ":end-before:" of restructured text format to keep the
 document update to date.
 For every new release, when the Cpu0 backend code is changed, the document will